Nelson25805/igdbGameSearcher/README.md

 The project is built using Python and PyQt5, with a polished dark theme (via qdarkstyle) and a custom external stylesheet for UI sizing and spacing.

-## Filtered Search Page:
+## Examples:

+### Filtered Game Search:
 [![Project Name Screen Shot][project-screenshot2]](https://example.com)

-This page allow

-## Random Search Page:
+This page allows you to search for games with the selected filters, and afterwards save results to a coresponding excel file.

+### Random Game Search:
 [![Project Name Screen Shot][project-screenshot3]](https://example.com)

-It's also interactive to orient from single to double pages depending on mobile orientation.
+This page allows you to search for a random game in the IGDB database, giving you related information about said game if it's available.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>